aymantaleb/raspPiHVAC/README.md

 # raspPiHVAC
 This was my final project for my Processor Hardware/Software Interfaces course.
-It is meant to simulate a simple HVAC using a Raspberry Pi.
+It is meant to simulate a simple HVAC using a Raspberry Pi. <br>
 Some aditional hardware is required:
     -3 push buttons
     -3 LEDs (red, blue, and green)